 Non-Title V facilities - notifications have not been sent yet.

-The Maricopa County Air Quality Department's (MCAQD) Emissions Inventory (EI) Unit collects, reviews, stores and manages stationary source air pollution emissions data for sources in Maricopa County.
-The EI Unit also collects emission fees from Title V sources and provides data to county, state and federal agencies.
+MCAQD EI unit collects, reviews, stores, and manages air pollution emissions data for stationary sources in Maricopa County.
+The EI unit also collects emission fees from Title V sources and provides data to county, state, and federal agencies.

 A point source emissions inventory shows annual air pollutant emissions for one specific business location.
 An emissions inventory may be requested by MCAQD of any facility with an air quality permit in Maricopa County.

-- They help determine a source's compliance with its air quality permit conditions as well as Maricopa County rules and regulations.
+They help determine a source's compliance with its air quality permit conditions as well as Maricopa County rules and regulations.

-- They also provide a means of assessing progress in achieving reductions from existing controls.
+They also provide a means of assessing progress in achieving reductions from existing controls.

-- Inventory data are used as input for air quality modeling to demonstrate attainment of national ambient air quality standards (NAAQS).
+Inventory data are used as input for air quality modeling to demonstrate attainment of national ambient air quality standards (NAAQS).